brianyamasaki/japan2023-astro/src/content/destinations/kanazawa/phonograph-museum.md

 ![That's a big horn](/assets/kanazawa/PXL_20230413_032017382.jpg)

 That's a big, brass horn.
 Amplification in the old days was all about big horns, not electricity.
 In fact, most of these classic record players were hand cranked, not electric.
+And check out that hand carved wooden cabinet.

 ![That's a paper cup](/assets/kanazawa/PXL_20230413_032424057.jpg)